What Is the Difference Between a MCSE and CCNA Certification?

 Both certifications are achieved by passing a series of exams, and you'll generally need between one and three years of experience working with vendor hardware and software to be ready for these computerized tests.
 Earning certification requires a great deal of study and preparation, not to mention the financial costs.
 The willingness to undergo this certification process, as much as the knowledge obtained, demonstrates professional dedication to employers.

-Certification candidates earn the MCSE credential after passing five exams.
+Certification candidates earn the MCSE credential after passing several exams.
+Specializations are available in a number of areas, each of which has different examination standards, although most require students to complete four or five exams.
 These tests establish your ability to use Microsoft SQL Server 2012 or Windows Server 2012 to design, implement, configure and maintain computer network and desktop infrastructures.
-Specializations are available in messaging, communication, private cloud, SharePoint, server infrastructure, data platform, desktop infrastructure and business intelligence.

 Microsoft certifications need to be kept current.
 Once you earn your MCSE credential, you'll need to pass a recertification exam every three years to maintain it.

 CCNA certification demonstrates your proficiency in using Cisco communications technologies to install and configure network infrastructures, maintain network performance and set up Video-over-IP solutions, among other tasks.
-To earn one of these certifications, candidates must typically pass two exams, though some can be earned with passing scores on only one test.
+To earn one of these certifications, candidates must pass three exams.
+Cisco offers several training courses to help students prepare for these exams.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: